The Man Who Planted Canberra

 About the Author

-Robert is the author of 29 books, including Dark Paradise, Hamilton Hume and four works focusing on the SAS and Australia’s Special Forces: SAS Sniper, Redback One, SAS Insider and Warrior Elite.
+Robert was the author of 31 books, including Dark Paradise, Hamilton Hume and four works focusing on the SAS and Australia's Special Forces: SAS Sniper, Redback One, SAS Insider and Warrior Elite.

-He is a graduate of the screenwriting course of the Australian Film, Television and Radio School and has written and directed documentary films in 32 countries of Asia and the South Pacific.
+He was a graduate of the screenwriting course of the Australian Film, Television and Radio School and has written and directed documentary films in 32 countries of Asia and the South Pacific.

 Other Recent Books